Leaf retention: Evergreen.

 Flowers: Purple to blue, tubular, 1" long, resembling Texas Sage.

-Bloom: Most of year in regions without freezes.
+Bloom: Most of the year in regions without freezes.

 Leaves: Silver-green, lance-shaped, soft, fuzzy.